Gar: Longnose gar

 The Longnose gar (Lepisosteus osseus) has a longer, narrower, more cylindrical body, and can be distinguished from other species of gar by its snout, which is more than twice the length of the rest of its head.
 It can reach up to 6 feet and 8 inches in length and weigh up to 35-80 lb.
 Like the shortnose gar, it has only a single row of teeth.
 Unlike its relatives, it enters brackish water from time to time.
 Females are larger and live longer than the male longnose gar.
 Females live 22 years, and males about half as long.
 There are spots on the head, dorsal, anal, and caudal fins.
 Depending on the water clarity, the longnose gar comes in two colors.
 In clear water, they are a dark deep green color.
 In muddy waters, it is more brown in color.
 Edges of the ganoid scales and in between are black.
 These types of gar are occasionally fished by locals, and blamed for eating other fish in the rivers.
 The longnose gar has a large range of territory in North America, into the Gulf of Mexico.
 Located in Florida, Quebec, all Great Lakes except Lake Superior, Missouri, Mississippi, Texas, and northern Mexico.

 Roe

 The flesh of gar is edible, but its eggs contain an ichthyotoxin, a type of protein toxin which is highly toxic to humans.
 The protein can be denatured when brought to a temperature of 120 degrees Celsius, but as the roe's temperature does not typically reach that level when it is cooked, even cooked roe causes severe symptoms.
 It was once thought that the production of the toxin in gar roe was an evolutionary adaptation to provide protection for the eggs, but bluegills and channel catfish fed gar eggs in experiments remained healthy, even though they are the natural predators of the gar eggs.
 Crayfish fed the roe were not immune to the toxin, and most died.
-The roe's toxicities to humans and crayfish may be coincidences, however, and not the result of explicit natural selection.
+The roe's toxicities to humans and crayfish may be coincidences, and not the result of explicit natural selection.